Ph.D. in Computational Physics

 Leading digital transformation in higher education through innovative approaches to online and hybrid learning.

-As the Executive Director (Interim) of the Office of Distance Education and Online Learning (ODEOL) at Tuskegee University, Dr. Ntam provides strategic leadership for the university's online and distance education initiatives.
+As the Executive Director of the Office of Distance Education and Online Learning (ODEOL) at Tuskegee University, Dr. Ntam provides strategic leadership for the university's online and distance education initiatives.
 His role encompasses developing and implementing comprehensive strategies to enhance the quality, accessibility, and effectiveness of digital learning environments.

 Dr. Ntam's leadership approach is characterized by a commitment to innovation, quality assurance, and faculty development.
 He has successfully guided the university through significant transitions in educational technology, including the migration from Blackboard to Canvas Learning Management System, while ensuring continuity of academic excellence and student support.